flenniken/collections/readme.md

 * zoom at a point
 * zoom to limits, small and big, then pan around
 * zoom when v scrolled
-* double click to restore
+* double tap to restore
 * h scroll
 * h scroll half way and snap back
 * flick h scroll
 * h scroll and overscroll on both ends
 * v scroll and overscroll on both ends
-* zoom image small, go to thumbnails, click same image and verify image is at its zoom point
+* zoom image small, go to thumbnails, touch the same image and verify image is at its zoom point
 * long press to copy text
 * debug with safari and iphone.
-Click paper airplane to see json in the console.
+Touch the paper airplane to see json in the console.
 * rotate landscape, h & v scroll
 * no flash on load
 * no flash on rotate
-* click home menu item
+* Touch the index menu item

 # Contents